eugenia1984/english/b1-english-for-developers/3-learn-how-to-talk-about-past-activities.md

 For example: `We have been collaborating on this project for two years.` -> This means that the collaboration started two years ago and is still happening.

+### Preposition FOR

+The preposition for is used **to indicate a period of time in this context**.
+When combined with the Present Perfect tense (have been), it shows how long something has lasted up to the present.

+For example:

+`She has worked here for five years`. -> She started working there five years ago and is still working there now.

 ----